Joey Wendle Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (4.85).
+- The Reds' 4.83 team ERA ranks 26th across all league pitching staffs.

-- The right-hander last appeared on Friday against the Chicago Cubs, when he threw three innings, allowing four earned runs while giving up four hits.
+- His most recent time out came on Friday against the Washington Nationals, when the righty threw eight innings, surrendering three earned runs while allowing five hits.

-- The 29-year-old has amassed an ERA of 6.98, with 7.3 strikeouts per nine innings, in 19 games this season.
-Opponents are batting .305 against him.
+- The 25-year-old has put up a 5.18 ERA and 6.5 strikeouts per nine innings in 21 games this season, while giving up a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.